 I left Mykonos with a grand total of three brain cells.
 It was a bender unlike any that I’ve gone on since my “study abroad” days of college.
 Each night, I told myself that I’d have a chill night.
 A few hours later, I’d end up at Tropicana.
 It didn’t help that ouzo was so cheap.
 The first time I drank ouzo was in Mykonos.
 I downed a small bottle, and thinking it wasn’t hitting, decided to go for another one.
 Next thing I knew, I was skinny dipping on the beach several hours later.
 I had no recollection of even being at the club where I apparently spent the last few hours.

 Ouzo is a powerful thing that you don’t want to mess with.
 Until you see just how expensive it is to party in Mykonos.
-Get that bottle of ouzo to pregame, or pay twice as much per beer at the club?
+Get that bottle of ouzo to pregame, or pay twice as much for a single beer at the club?
 Ouzo it is.
-Mykonos is pricy, but damn, does it know how to party.
+Mykonos is pricy, but damn, does this small island know how to party.
 If you want to come to Greece for a calm, cultural experience, honestly, skip Mykonos.
-There are better islands that will hurt your wallet far less.
+There are much better islands that will hurt your wallet far less.

 But if you’re here to party, Mykonos is it.
-Stay at Paraga Beach Hostel to be right next to the best party on the island, right on the beach and only a five minute walk away from Tropicana.
+Stay at Paraga Beach Hostel to be right next to the best party on the island.
+It’s right on the beach and only a short five-minute walk (or stumble) away from Tropicana.

 Athens